Joykinuthia/yolo/README.md

 ## 1. Common Role - Sets up the essential system tools and base configuration for Docker deployment.

 **Major Tasks**

-Updates system packages.
+- Updates system packages.

-Installs git and `docker.io`.
+- Installs git and `docker.io`.

-Downloads and installs the latest version of Docker Compose.
+- Downloads and installs the latest version of Docker Compose.

-Starts and enables the Docker service.
+- Starts and enables the Docker service.

-Creates a Docker network (`yolo-network`) to link all containers.
+- Creates a Docker network (`yolo-network`) to link all containers.

-Clones the YOLO application repository from GitHub into `/home/vagrant/yolo-app`.
+- Clones the YOLO application repository from GitHub into `/home/vagrant/yolo-app`.

+## 2. MongoDB Role - Deploys the MongoDB database container.

+**Major Tasks**

+- Pulls the official MongoDB image (`mongo:6`).

+- Creates a container named `mongo-db`.

+- Exposes port **27017** internally for database communication.

+- Mounts a persistent volume `mongo-data` for data storage.

+- Connects the MongoDB container to the shared Docker network.

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant